Alciston: Church

+Notable buildings, events and people

+There is a large medieval tithe barn in the village which is 170 ft long and is the largest in Sussex.
+There is also the ruin of a square shaped dovecote built by monks in the 14th century, who used Alciston as a grange of Battle Abbey.

 Every Good Friday, the road outside the Rose Cottage Inn is closed for the villagers to take part in a traditional skipping contest.

 The historian C.V.
 Wedgwood is buried in the church graveyard.

 Governance

 The lowest tier of government for Alciston is a parish meeting.
 Instead of voting for representatives, a small parish may hold a community meeting twice a year to which all the electors may attend and vote on issues.

 Wealden District Council is the next tier of government, for which Alciston is part of the Alfriston ward, along with Alfriston, Berwick, Chalvington & Ripe and Selmeston.
 The ward returns one councillor, who was David Watts in the 2019 election.

 Alciston is represented at the East Sussex County Council as part of the East Hoathly & Hellingly Division.
 The May 2017 election returned the Conservative councillor Nick Bennett.

 The parliamentary constituency for Alciston is Lewes.
-The general election in May 2015 returned Maria Caulfield as MP.
+The general election in July 2024 returned Liberal Democrat James McCleary as MP.

 Prior to Brexit in 2020, Alciston was part of the South East England constituency in the European Parliament.